kun-shukla/ci-p2-quiz-game/README.md

 ### Browser Testing

-- The Webpage was tested on Google Chrome, Safari, Firefox and Microsoft Edge web browsers with no issues observed.
+- The web page was tested on Google Chrome, Safari, Firefox and Microsoft Edge web browsers with no issues observed.

 ### Device Testing and responsiveness